-The Law School Pipeline Project, a project of New York Law School’s Impact Center for Public Interest Law, harnesses the unique skills of law students, legal educators, and practitioners to enhance the educational and career opportunities of students from underserved communities in New York City.
+The Law School Pipeline Project, a project of NYLS’s Impact Center for Public Interest Law, harnesses the unique skills of law students, legal educators, and practitioners to enhance the educational and career opportunities of students from underserved communities in New York City.
 The Project has three primary initiatives.

 The Fourth Amendment Moot Court Program

-The Project collaborates with the Children’s Aid Society to offer a ten-week program at New York Law School dedicated to teaching high school students about the Fourth Amendment and advocacy skills, culminating in a moot court competition at NYLS.
+The Project collaborates with the Children’s Aid Society to offer a 10-week program at NYLS dedicated to teaching high school students about the Fourth Amendment and advocacy skills, culminating in a moot court competition at NYLS.
 NYLS students are responsible for all aspects of the program, including teaching and coaching the high school students.

 In conjunction with PENCIL and First Department Judge Rosalyn Richter, NYLS students provide a legal education program to high school students at Martin Luther King High School in Manhattan.
 Our students assist Judge Richter in teaching students basic legal reasoning skills and about contemporary legal issues.
 The program ends with a moot court argument, which last year took place in the traditional and ornate First Department Appellate Division courtroom.

-For more information about participating in the Law School Pipeline Project, contact Professor Richard Marsico, email@example.com
+For more information about participating in the Law School Pipeline Project, contact Professor Richard Marsico at email@example.com.